-Figure 5.3 below presents the industry of usual main jobs in Bugesera district.
-Agriculture is shown as the main industry with 78% of the population aged 16 and above, followed by Trade and Construction, on 5% each.
+Figure 5.3 below presents the industry of usual main jobs in Huye district.
+As a rural district, agriculture is the main industry, involving 76% of the population aged 16 years and above, followed by Trade (7%), Other services and Government institutions (each 5%).

-Figure 5.3 Industry of usual main jobs in Bugesera
+Figure 5.3 Industry of usual main jobs in Huye